 Parents need sleep.
-If you’ve been tossing and turning a little too much but aren’t ready for the expense and hassle of replacing your mattress, a mattress topper is a relatively cheap and easy way to improve the quality of your shuteye.
+If you’ve been tossing and turning a little too much but aren’t ready for the expense and hassle of replacing your mattress, a mattress topper, or a pillow top mattress pad, is a relatively cheap and easy way to improve the quality of your shuteye.

 Like mattresses themselves, mattress pads come in a range of options.
 It’s because of the wide variety of mattress toppers that even the pickiest of sleepers can find one that suits them, whether their priority is to cool off, sink in, or firm up their sleeping surface.